mimelator/wavelength-cozy-game-sdk/docs/guides/UNIVERSAL-USAGE-GUIDE.md

 - No vendor lock-in to specific platforms
 - Choose tools that match your workflow

-### ✅ **AI Platform Agnostic**
-- Compatible with all major AI assistants
-- Works with local and cloud AI models
-- Standardized context for consistent results

 ### ✅ **Development Environment Flexible**
 - Command line, GUI, or web-based workflows
 - Mobile development capability